-Most people that use a sea salt spray on their hair do so for one reason only: to get their dreads to lock up faster.
+Most people who use a saltwater spray on their hair do so for one reason only: to get their dreads to lock up faster.
 While this is an effective strategy if used in the beginning stages, it might cause more problems in the long run (we’ll talk about why in a minute).

 With that said, if you are struggling with loose dreads or don’t see them locking up too much in the first year, you can apply the spray (in moderation) to speed up the process.